splunk/stef/stef-spec/specification.md

 }
 ```

-There is one of more fields in the structure, a field is named and has a size or type
+There is one or more fields in the structure.
+A field is named and has a size or type
 notation after the colon.

 Here is the list of field size and type notations: